Illustration, Branding, and Design

 By reviewing customer feedback, I deduced that these cards are bought by not only fortune tellers but by hobbyists, pastel enthusiasts, dog lovers, and for personal use.
 Most customers describe it as cute and are satisfied with their purchases because of the deck's unique qualities, colors, and illustrations.

-It's one-of-a-kind qualities also brings in all types of enthusiasts and brings in all different skill levels.
-It is a product that allows for many people to enjoy and expand a niche community.
+Its one-of-a-kind qualities also bring in all types of enthusiasts from all different skill levels.
+It is a product that allows many people to enjoy and expand a niche community.

 Kickstarter and Production

 After selling out of my stock, I thought it would be helpful to crowdfund on Kickstarter and do a second printing.
 I wanted to buy the decks wholesale, so I turned to foreign suppliers to buy more decks.
 Within three months on Kickstarter, the project goal was met at 200% and completed in August of 2020.